 But surely you may want to configure the ATC check variant according to your needs e.g. adjust the check priorities or exclude some checks.

-Starting with the SAP BTP ABAP Environment 2008 you can configure your ATC check variant for cloud using the new SAP Fiori App ABAP Test Cockpit Configurator.
+You can configure your ATC check variant for cloud using the SAP Fiori app ABAP Test Cockpit Configurator.
 Let’s examine in detail how it works.